Arrest made after threat to ‘shoot up’ two Mobile County schools circulates on social media

 The writer of the post threatened to “shoot up” the schools.

-An official with the school system says an arrest has been made, and both schools are The sheriff has identified the person who made the post and says the person is cooperating with law enforcement.
+An official with the school system says an arrest has been made.
+The sheriff has identified the person who made the post and says the person is cooperating with law enforcement.